 • Expensive and more complicated to source

-• Etching stands out due to the dramatic contrast.
+• Etching stands out for its dramatic contrast.

 Best for: Statement kitchens and luxury remodels.